superstrong/who-is-out/README.md

 ### As a group manager

 - Add your group as a new row in the *Groups* tab of the shared *Who Is Out* sheet.
-- Wait until the next scheduled triggers (i.e., overnight).
+- Wait until the next scheduled `updateGroups` trigger (i.e., overnight).
-    - Alternatively, if you have script access, you can force run `updateGroups` then `update` to activate your group right away.
+    - If you have script access, you can run `updateGroups` then `updateCalendars` manually to activate your group right away.
-- For each new sheet row, the script will automatically share a calendar with the recipients so they can see all the events any time.
+- (optional) For each new sheet row, the script will automatically share a calendar with the recipients so they can see all the events any time.
 This shared calendar preserves the original event titles.

 ## Installation